hannahhfrank/phd_thesis_reconceptualizing_conflict_emergence/structural/README.md

 python main.py
 ```

 To obtain the results shown in the paper, run the results file.
-Make sure to remove or adjust the out-paths.

 ```
 python results.py